Theme

 What appears notable

-Based on the Kaggle listing and Google materials, readers may notice the combination of multimodal support and a builder-facing release path that keeps the family visible outside the main Gemini product surface.
+The Kaggle listing and Google materials are useful for checking the combination of multimodal support and a builder-facing release path outside the main Gemini product surface.

 Before using